 - What Readers Have To Say (290+)

-There are few words that can describe the pain and devastation felt when one partner in a marriage has an affair.
+There are few words that can describe the pain and devastation that’s felt when one partner in a marriage has an affair.
 And moving forward can seem nearly impossible.
 Determining what to do with your marriage after an affair - leave or stay - is not an easy task.
-It takes a great deal of soul searching and time.

-So if you are trying to decide if you should leave the marriage or stay after an affair, allow me to give you some advice.
+So, if you're trying to decide if you should leave the marriage or stay after an affair, allow me to give you some advice.

 What To Do After An Affair

-Read the wisdom from a wife whose marriage went through the affects of an affair.
-This excerpt is from Carolyn Hax's column, "After an Affair, Forgiveness is Possible -- and Liberating", in The Washington Post [emphasis added]:
+Read the following wisdom from a wife whose marriage went through the effects of an affair.
+This excerpt is from Carolyn Hax's column, "After an Affair, Forgiveness is Possible -- and Liberating", published in The Washington Post [emphasis added]: